Outlook Uncertain On Gun Policy As Trump Signals Openness — With NRA In His Ear

 Trump suggested he was willing to negotiate something with Democrats: "Assuming they really want to get this done, we can get this done."

-Precisely what "this" might involve isn't clear as Trump and Democrats appear far apart on gun proposals following two mass shootings earlier this month in Texas and Ohio.
+Precisely what "this" might involve isn't clear as Trump and Democrats appear far apart on gun proposals following the mass shootings earlier this month in Texas and Ohio.

-Political leaders on either end of Pennsylvania Avenue have suggested they'd be open to new gun policies, including Senate Majority Leader Mitch McConnell, R-Ky.
+Political leaders on either end of Pennsylvania Avenue have suggested they would be open to new gun policies, including Senate Majority Leader Mitch McConnell, R-Ky.

 But one difficulty in understanding the state of play has been Trump's own changing position.